danchoi/vitunes/README.markdown

 * `.` show current track and playlist, if any

-One thing to note: if you start playing a track that you've gotten to by going through the playlist dropdown, iTunes will play in continous mode, where the next track in the playlist will automatically start playing after the current one ends.
+One thing to note: if you start playing a track that you've gotten to by going through the playlist dropdown, iTunes will play in continuous mode, where the next track in the playlist will automatically start playing after the current one ends.